 Since 1964, a group of Middleton non-profit organizations have worked together to put on the Good Neighbor Festival.
 While the members of the trustee group has changed over the years, one thing remains the same: the Good Neighbor Festival trustees are committed to presenting an amazing community event, and raising funds to support charitable causes throughout the area.

-The 2020 Good Neighbor Festival trustee organizations include:
+The Good Neighbor Festival trustee organizations include:

 Middleton VFW Post 8216 – Auxiliary: The VFW Auxiliary was one of the founding members of the Good Neighbor Festival and has been operating the carnival since the very beginning of the Fest.
-The Auxiliary was chartered in 1953 and has been providing support to active military families, veterans and their families for more than 60 years.
-VFW Auxiliary membership is open to both female and male spouses and the immediate family of veterans eligible for VFW membership.
+The Auxiliary was chartered in 1953, and provides funding for services that support military families in times of crisis and deployment at both state and national levels.